regulomics/pendolino/README.txt

 The formats of the binary files are specified by the message.proto protocol buffers file and in the Bachelor thesis "Efficient chromatin movement simulation" (see its Appendix B).
-Some of the additional parameters of pendolino.py include --simulation_name SIMULATION_NAME and --simulation_description SIMULATION_DESCRIPTION, which can be used for setting the simulation name and decription respectively.
+Some of the additional parameters of pendolino.py include --simulation_name SIMULATION_NAME and --simulation_description SIMULATION_DESCRIPTION, which can be used for setting the simulation name and description respectively.
 Without the option --binary analogous files but in the pdb format will be outputted.